 Schools, police investigate student sex video

 Sep.
-17—HAVERHILL — School officials said they have notified police about an incident involving two students at Haverhill High School that was posted on a social media site.
+23—HAVERHILL — School officials said they have notified police about an incident involving two students at Haverhill High School that was posted on a social media site.

 The video was also circulating on the social media platform, Snapchat.